Bruno-Diego/CodeInstitutePortfolio1/README.md

 The live link can be found [here](https://bruno-diego.github.io/CodeInstitutePortfolio1/).

-## Images
+## Credits

+- The text for the Home page and contact page was created by myself, except where it´s quoted, which has its own credits reference.
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
 - The three images on the index page were taken from [Pexels](https://www.pexels.com/).
 - [Bamboo path](https://www.pexels.com/photo/boardwalk-between-trees-4925235/).
 - [Balanced rocks](https://www.pexels.com/photo/balance-macro-ocean-pebbles-235990/).
 - [Budda and sage incense](https://www.pexels.com/photo/stone-buddha-and-sage-incense-bundle-in-bowl-on-marble-shelf-4203071/).

-- The illustration from the "lost.html" page was taken from [error404.fun](https://error404.fun/).

-## Validator Testing

-- HTML
-  - No errors were returned when passing through the official [W3C validator](#).
-- CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](#).

-## Content

-- The text for the Home page was created by myself, except where it´s quoted, which has its own reference .
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ---